Walkin’ Wheels LARGE Dog Wheelchair

 Yes.
 The Walkin’ Wheels is designed to be used both indoors and outside.
 If your paralyzed pet needs an indoor mobility solution that can be worn for extended periods of time, we recommend the Walkin’ Scooter.

-No, it is not recommended, due to back or disc issues that could worsen by laying down in the wheelchair.
+If you have a Dachshund or Corgi, it is OK for them to take a rest up against a pillow or bed, because their legs are so short.
+Otherwise, it is not recommended, due to back or disc issues that could worsen by laying down in the wheelchair.

 Yes, we encourage your dog to use his/her rear legs to maintain muscle mass and to get exercise.
 If the rear legs are paralyzed, then the stirrups will keep their legs from dragging.

 All wheelchair orders placed prior to 12 Noon EST Monday through Friday will ship the same day.
 Shipping time can range from one to five business days.
 Express shipping options are also available.

 We have seen varying degrees of recovery with dogs using the wheelchair.
 Some dogs have been able to improve so much that they no longer needed the wheelchair.
 Every dog and disability are unique.
 While your dog is in the wheelchair they are getting physical therapy improving their physical and mental health.